All Episodes

 Well, I don't think we have time for it.

-I have I have been hosting this program.
+I have been hosting this program.

-I don't know how long you've been listening to it, and I've been hosting this program for over 21 years.
+I don't know how long you've been listening to it.

-And numerous times in various election cycles, there have been people who have uh offered the theory, you know what, Rush, we need to lose.
+And numerous times in various election cycles, there have been people who have offered the theory, you know what, Rush, we need to lose.

-Let the Democrats let them implement all this.
+I'll let the Democrats let them implement all this.

-Let the American People see what a disaster they are, and people will rise up in opposition.
+Let the American people see what a disaster they are, and people will rise up in opposition.

 You can kiss it goodbye.